Tornado outbreak of November 4–5, 2022: Bogota–Clarksville–Acworth, Texas/Idabel–Broken Bow–Eagletown, Oklahoma

 The tornado narrowed and re-intensified again as it moved into Idabel, producing EF3 damage and injuring several people as it impacted the town.
 Major structural damage occurred in southeastern Idabel, as homes had their roofs torn off, some sustained collapse of their exterior walls, and one home along Leesa Drive was left with only a few walls standing.
 A two-story home had much of its second floor torn off and destroyed, and some businesses were damaged in this area as well.
 At the Idabel Country Club, numerous trees were snapped at EF2 strength, while one grove of hardwood trees at this location were snapped, stripped of their branches, and sustained debarking, earning a low-end EF3 rating.
 Multiple homes at the Idabel Country Club were damaged by a combination of tornadic winds and falling trees.
-The nearby Kiamichi Family Medical Center had severe structural damage, sustaining roof and exterior wall loss, with metal beams twisted and façade torn off.
+The nearby Kiamichi Family Medical Center had severe structural damage, sustaining roof and exterior wall loss, with metal beams twisted and the façade torn off.
 Insulation from the building was strewn throughout the area, and damage to the structure was rated EF2.
 Continuing through eastern Idabel at EF3 strength, the tornado then crossed Southeast Lincoln Road, where it completely leveled the Donut Crossing donut shop and a nearby tire shop.
 After crossing East Washington Street (SH-3), the tornado narrowed down to 0.14 mi in width, but continued to produce EF3 damage as it completely flattened the Trinity Baptist Church, which was housed in a large metal-framed building with brick façade.
 Concrete anchors were pulled out of the ground at this location, and a nearby doctor's office and a local bank were completely destroyed as well.
 Debris was scattered throughout this area, a McDonald's sign was damaged, and a few other businesses were damaged to a lesser degree.